 Still, sports travel isn’t just about the big game.
 A successful plan includes non-event activities.
 And Rutherford County has something for just about every style.

 What post-game attractions are there in Rutherford County?

 No matter what the age group, Rutherford County has attractions that will definitely appeal.
 Discovery Center will give kids’ brains a chance to play.
 Smyrna Outdoor Adventure Center and Boro Beach Outdoor Aquatic Center are great options for teams to enjoy the outdoors.
 Other engaging activities include Middle TN Natural History Museum, The Ascent Climbing Facility and Lucky Ladd Farm.
 There are also indoor trampoline parks, bowling facilities and various escape rooms to enjoy.

 The Avenue and Stones River Mall both provide shopping experience in Murfreesboro.
 Murfreesboro Downtown District offers unique local shops, antiques and dining options.
 There are over 375 dining options across the county.

 Is your group interested in history, art or music?
 Each is well represented in this area.
 The Civil War, in particular, is commemorated in several areas, including Stones River National Battlefield, Sam Davis Home and Plantation, Oaklands Mansion and Fortress Rosecrans.

-Click the Instant Info Logo to let us connect you with Rutherford County CVB
+Let us connect you with Rutherford County CVB

 Senior Vice President